Hungary’s parliament building in Budapest is ranked among TripAdvisor’s top 15 landmarks in the world.

 Till January 2013, Hungarian Parliament tours used to be free for EU citizens.

-Students aged between six to 24 years, who have a valid student ID can also avail discounts on their Budapest Parliament tour tickets.
+Students aged between six and 24 years with a valid student ID can also avail of discounts on their Budapest Parliament tour tickets at the venue.

 Budapest Parliament tours